TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 <br />

-When we enumerate the shared resources, we saw some hints like the `azure_uploads` directory, that make us aware of the presence of `Azure` in the system.
+We noticed hints such as the `azure_uploads` share, which suggest that Azure-related components are present on the system.

 <br />